 House Bill 2660 (2022) introduced alternative calculations for LAP funding for schools and districts operating CEP.
 LAP funding for standard schools (non-CEP) is calculated based on prior-year percentage of students eligible for Free or Reduced-Price meals.
-In CEP schools, CNEEB application is used in place for this data collection.
+As CEP schools don't collect meal applications the Family Income Survey is used in place for this data collection.